This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 * = Available on Advanced and Premium Plans only

-To give a trusted third party access to your Agent/network, simply tap on the Collaboration tile in the Agent Dashboard and you’ll see the following screen.
+To give a trusted third party access to your Agent/network, simply tap on the Access Management tile in the Agent Dashboard and you’ll see the following screen.

 Tap on Invite a Collaborator: